-Our Story is a long story.
-So get comfortable, recharge your glass (with wine preferably – save water -there’s a drought in Cape Town) and read on…
+Our Story is a long one.
+So get comfortable, recharge your glass (with wine preferably – save water – even if there isn’t a drought in Cape Town) and read on…

 NB: Before you quit reading this, scroll down – we need your help to make our latest Walk4Africa project a reality.

-Our latest social responsibility \ conservation project, Walk4Africa.org aims to circumnavigate the entire coastline of Africa on foot (a distance of some 26,000 km / 16,100 miles) – that’s about 32,500,000 walking steps, so if we walked for 6-hours per day at an average walking speed of 10 minutes per kilometre, it would take 722.22 days (1.97 years) of continuous daily walking to cover the distance.
+Our social responsibility\conservation project, Walk4Africa.org aims to circumnavigate the entire coastline of Africa on foot (a distance of some 26,000 km / 16,100 miles – excluding the continents islands) – that’s about 32,500,000 walking steps, so if we walked for 6-hours per day at an average walking speed of 10 minutes per kilometre, it would take 722.22 days (1.97 years) of continuous daily walking to cover the distance.
 Of course, we won’t be attempting this feat in one hit – the walk will be planned in stages over a period of 4-5 years.
 In short, this is definitely a long-term project.

-The purpose of the Walk4Africa project is to raise funding for research & development of a “Pick-It-Up” project.
 During our travels through Africa, we’ve witnessed the unsightly, and environmentally unfriendly, effects of pollution blighting the beauty of Africa’s natural heritage, and specifically its beaches and marine ecology.
-The solution, it seems to us, is to motivate locals to “pick it up”.

 Whilst African countries and the continents’ islands leverage their wealth of natural assets and diverse cultures to attract tourists, we have noticed that they all share three common denominators that collectively inhibit potential tourism growth.

 These inhibitors are pollution, unemployment and crime.
 So, let’s look at each inhibitor in turn: